-The Board of Directors is responsible for the preparation of the Use of Proceeds data as included in the Report in accordance with the Eligibility criteria.
-It is important to view the Use of Proceeds data in the context of these criteria
+The Board of Directors is responsible for the preparation of the 'Use of Proceeds Allocation Table' as included in this Report in accordance with the Eligibility Criteria.
+It is important to view the Use of Proceeds data in the context of these criteria.

-Furthermore, the Board of Directors is responsible for such internal control as it determines is necessary to enable the preparation of the Use of Proceeds data that is free from material misstatement, whether due to fraud or error.
+Furthermore, the Board of Directors is responsible for such internal control as it determines is necessary to enable the preparation of the 'Use of Proceeds Allocation Table' that is free from material misstatement, whether due to fraud or error.